mevdschee/php-crud-api/README.md

 ## Multi-tenancy

-The 'tenant_function' allows you to expose an API for a multi-tenant database schema.
-In the simplest model all tables have a column named 'customer_id' and the 'tenant_function' is defined as:
+The 'tenancy_function' allows you to expose an API for a multi-tenant database schema.
+In the simplest model all tables have a column named 'customer_id' and the 'tenancy_function' is defined as:

 ```return $col=='customer_id'?$_SESSION['customer_id']:null```